 St. John's High School and Seminary is located at 2015 East 72nd Street, Kansas City, Jackson County, Missouri.
 The nominated district includes 10.9 acres within the Marlborough Heights plat several miles south of the central business district.
-The St. John's High School and Seminary includes eleven resources completed over a roughly eighty-two-year period beginning in 1930 and ending circa 2012.
+The St. John's High School and Seminary includes eleven resources completed over a roughly eighty-two-year between 1931 and circa 2012.
 Of these resources, four are buildings and include the St. John's High School and Seminary Building (1931, 1946-1948, alt.
 1957), Gethsemane Retreat House (1942), Sisters' House (1958), and a gymnasium (1965).
 The remaining resources are a combination of sites, structures, and objects including parking lots, playgrounds, and a grotto.
-Seven resources, including the campus grounds, are contributing while the remaining four are non-contributing.
+Four resources-the campus grounds, high school and seminary building, Gethsemane Retreat House, and Sisters' House-are contributing.
 The nominated property is currently vacant, but it retains its historic integrity and continues to convey its associations with the area (architecture) and period of significance for which it is nominated.
-The period of significance begins in 1931 with the opening of the seminary building, and ends in 1965, the year the last contributing resources were constructed.
+The period of significance begins in 1931 with the opening of the seminary building, and ends in 1958, the year the Sisters' House was constructed.